fhyy/MF2063-ESS-NW-CAR/cfg_bbb/README.md

 Depending on how BeagleBone connects to the Internet, it might sometimes require knowledge of where it can find a resolv Internet addresses.
 This file configures the BeagleBone to use Google's public DNS server, which should be enough for most cases.
+The file should reside in /etc/resolv.conf.

 # spi_setup.sh